gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API gets meta associated to product categories.
+Retrieve a list of meta associated available product categories in the catalog.

 *Returned Response:*